-Over the last year, London Fellows have been busy setting up a range of both local and thematic networks across the region.
-Both Fellows and non-Fellows of the RSA are welcome to take part and join in discussions.
-Let us know if you would like to join any of these networks, or get in touch with the network leads using the links below.
+London Fellows run a range of local and thematic networks across the capital.
+Both Fellows and non-Fellows of the RSA are welcome to take part in discussions and activities.
+Contact the RSA London Area Team to find out more, or get in touch with the Network Leads directly using the links below.

 If you'd like to join the mailing list for any of the following London-based networks, please let us know by emailing the team at email@example.com.